aaron-jack-manning/toru/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    clean        Deletes all discarded tasks
     complete     Mark a task as complete
-    config       For making changes to global configuration delete       Delete a task completely
-    discard      Discard a task without deleting the underlying file edit         Edit a task directly
+    config       For making changes to global configuration delete       Delete a task (move file to trash) edit         Edit a task directly
-    git          Run Git commands at the root of the vault gitignore    Adds the recommended .gitignore file to the vault list         Lists tasks according to the specified ordering and filters new          Create a new task
+    git          Run Git commands at the root of the vault gitignore    Adds the recommended .gitignore file to the vault list         Lists tasks according to the specified fields, ordering and filters new          Create a new task
     stats        For statistics about the state of your vault svn          Run Subversion commands at the root of the vault